HOW HOMELESS COURT WORKS

-The court and prosecution prepare cases on the list for the next scheduled Homeless Court.
+The court and prosecution prepare cases on the list for the next scheduled Homeless Court session.

-The assigned defense attorney meets with each participant one week before the court hearing to review and prepare the case.
+The assigned defense attorney meets with each participant one week before the court hearing to counsel, review and prepare the cases.

 Court personnel travel to the homeless service agency for an official hearing of participants’ cases.